Online unit clustering in higher dimensions: Lower bound for online Unit Covering in

-The remaining points $p_i$ ($i=2,\ldots,2^d$) in $\sigma$ are chosen adaptively, depending on Bob's moves.
-For $i=1,\ldots,2^d-1$, Alice has placed points $p_1,\ldots, p_i$, and Bob has placed unit cubes $U_1,\ldots U_i$ (one for each of these points).
+By the end of step~$i$, for $i=1,\ldots,2^d$, Alice has placed points $p_1,\ldots, p_i$, and Bob has placed unit cubes $U_1,\ldots ,U_i$ (one for each of these points).
 An illustration of the planar version of the game appears in Fig.~\ref{fig:f1}.